Rajisep12/Rainbow-song/README.md

 # Rainbow-song
-song forrainbow in hte computer the song  is happy osng
+song forrainbow in hte computer the song  is happy song